wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 > TODO: go over the numbers one more time!

-> TODO: gen bigger graphs and see how that looks!

-> TODO: remove code-size graphs and move to the codesize section.

 During my vacation for the holidays I thought that maybe I wanted some smaller project that you could fit in together with "family life" (not the easiest of endevours!) and I got to think about some old code that I had laying about in my own little game-engine that I have thought about making public for a while.
 I thought it might be useful for someone else and maybe just doing some optimization work on it might be a fun little distraction!

 ## memcpy_util.h

-That code was a small header called [memcpy_util.h](todo/github/link) containing functions to work on memory buffers, operations such as copy, swap, rotate, flip etc.
+That code was a small header called [memcpy_util.h](https://github.com/wc-duck/memcpy_util) containing functions to work on memory buffers, operations such as copy, swap, rotate, flip etc.

 Said and done, I did set out to work on breaking it out of my own codebase, updating docs, fixing some API:s, adding a few more unittests and putting some benchmarks around the code as prep for having a go at optimizing the functions at hand.

 Kudos to [Scott Vokes](https://twitter.com/silentbicycle) for [greatest.h](https://github.com/silentbicycle/greatest) and [Neil Henning](https://www.duskborn.com/) for the exelent little [ubench.h](https://github.com/sheredom/ubench.h)!.

-When the code will see the light of day outside my own code is still to be decided, but some quite interesting things popped out while benchmarking the code.
+The code is published on github at the same time as this post goes live.
+However some quite interesting things popped out while benchmarking the code.
 I would say that most of this is not rocket-surgery and many of you migth not find something new in here.
 But what the heck, the worst thing that can happen is that someone comes around and tell me that I have done some obvious errors and I'll learn something, otherwise maybe someone else might learn a thing or two?

 It should also be noted that what started as a single article might actually turn out to be a series, we'll see what happens :)